Willful Online Wills review

 Is Willful safe to use?

-Willful is completely safe to use and employs AES 256 encryption to protect your personal information.
+Willful is completely safe to use and employs AES 256 encryption to protect your personal information to create an online will.
 This is an encryption system that scrambles your personal data using mathematical calculations to turn data into code.
 This means that only authorized personnel working at Willful online wills can access the original data you input into your application.

 The only risk with Willful is that it doesn’t store your will or powers of attorney for you online or in a physical location.
 For these documents to be legal, you need to print them out and sign them along with two witnesses.
 You’ll then need to keep them in a safe place with instructions for how to find them in the event of your death or an emergency.

-Willful offers a number of unique benefits with its three main plans.
+Willful offers a number of unique benefits with its three main plans to create an online will.
 These include the following:

 - Fast application.
 Create a will and power of attorney in as little as 20 minutes from the comfort of your own home.